Best Places to Catch a Sunset on Oahu

 China Walls is for experienced surfers and swimmers only!
 Take caution as there have been incidents of people getting too close to the edge and getting washed out by waves.
 Best to enjoy the sunset from the shore at this spot.

 5. Tantalus Lookout

 A break from your typical beach view, Tantalus Lookout offers a picturesque backdrop to an Oahu sunset.
 Lounge on the lawn as you watch the sun setting over the city.
-Access Tantalus Lookout through the Diamond Head hike, part of Shaka Guide's East Oahu Shoreline Drive!
+Visit Tantalus Lookout on Shaka Guide's Honolulu Backyard Rainforest Tour.
 Head there just before sunset as they close the gates during it.